FelipeSchiavini/ilumeo-challenge/README.md

 ### Database

-1. Copy the sample environment file using the command cp sample.env .env.
+1. copy the "sample.env" and change it's name to .env
-2. Run `docker compose up` to start the hasura and postgres database.
+2. run `docker compose up` to start the hasura and postgres database.
-3. Access the database at `http://localhost:8080/console/.`
+3. access the database at `http://localhost:8080/console/.`
 4. insert same `HASURA_GRAPHQL_ADMIN_SECRET` to acess hasura database.

 #### update migrations (only if you want to update database metadata)